tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/创建实例/创建DynamoDB集群_intl.md

 ### DynamoDB Cluster Overview
-AWS DynamoDB is a fully managed proprietary NoSQL service that supports document and key-value data structures and provides fast, predictable performance at any scale.
-Based on the existing NoSQL module framework, Tencent Cloud adds protocol-compatibility to AWS DynamoDB database service.
+DynamoDB is a fully managed proprietary NoSQL service which supports document and key-value data structures and provides fast, predictable and scalable performance.
+Based on existing NoSQL module framework, Tencent Cloud adds DynamoDB-compatible protocols.
 Now DynamoDB is compatible with most basic protocols to meet database access requirements.
-Also, it supports instance-level backup and rollback, and automatic disaster recovery mechanism to ensure high reliability and availability of the service.
-As a DynamoDB developer, you can access Tencent Cloud Database via the DynamoDB protocol with minimum modification needed.
+Additionally, it supports instance-level backup and rollback, as well as automatic disaster recovery mechanism data services.
+You can access Tencent Cloud database via DynamoDB protocols with minimum code modification if you are a DynamoDB developer.

 ### Creating a DynamoDB Cluster